ToyokoLabs/gffutilsAI/README.md

 ### Database Management

 The agent automatically creates and manages GFF databases:
-- First query creates `annotation.db` from your GFF file
+- First query creates a database file named after your GFF file (e.g., `file.gff` → `file.db`)
 - Subsequent queries reuse the existing database for faster performance
-- Database files are created in the current working directory
+- Database files are created in the same directory as the GFF file
+- Multiple GFF files can have their own separate database files

 ## Project Structure